-&lt;sup>4 All Methane Challenge supplemental data must be non-confidential.
+&lt;sup>5 The program only uses non-confidential data from Subpart W; additionally, all Methane Challenge supplemental data must be non-confidential.

 Description of Emission Sources

 Pneumatic Controllers

 Applicable Segments: Production, Gathering and Boosting, Transmission and Storage

 Source Description: Natural gas pneumatic controllers are automated instruments actuated by pressurized natural gas used for maintaining a process condition such as liquid level, pressure, delta-pressure and temperature.
 Continuous bleed means a continuous flow of pneumatic supply natural gas to the process control device (e.g. level control, temperature control, pressure control) where the supply gas pressure is modulated by the process condition, and then flows to the valve controller where the signal is compared with the process set-point to adjust gas pressure in the valve actuator.
 Pneumatic controllers in this document are equivalent to pneumatic devices as defined in the GHGRP.